This excerpt is copyrighted material, please do not use or copy without written permission from Nitartha Publications.

-The following is an excerpt from Commentary on Hinayana Tenets by Acharya Sherab Gyaltsen (You can read part I here).
+The following is part II of an excerpt from Commentary on Hinayana Tenets by Acharya Sherab Gyaltsen (You can read part I here).
 This is included in the introduction section of the sourcebook we use in our Mind & its World I course, which we are offering during this year’s Summer Institute.
 Some things we learn about in details in the course rare:

 - Divisions of mind

 - Definition of direct valid cognition

 - Two truths in Vaibhashika and Sautrantika view

 - Process of perception in Vaibhashika and Sautrantika view

 - Mental direct valid cognition

 - Seeming direct cognition